60-GHz LNA Using a Hybrid Transmission Line and Conductive Path to Ground Technique in Silicon

 A monolithic 60 GHz low-noise amplifier (LNA) using a passive noise suppression technique and an enhanced hybrid transmission line structure, fabricated in a 0.12 mum SiGe BiCMOS process is presented.
 This design provides the entire circuit with a conductive path to ground the P-substrate.
 Near active device regions, noise injection and crosstalk paths are shunted to ground.
 Measurements of the single-stage LNA show peak performance at 59 GHz exhibiting a gain of 14.5 dB, a NF of 4.1 dB, a + 1.5 dBm output compression point, while consuming 4.5 mA from a 1.8 v supply.
 Across the entire V-band (57 - 64 GHz), the LNA provides a minimum gain of 12 dB with an average noise figure of 5 dB.
 This LNA has the highest known figure of merit reported for a 60 GHz application.

 2007 IEEE Radio Frequency Integrated Circuits (RFIC) Symposium

 Alvarado, Javier; Kornegay, Kevin T.; Dawn, Debasis; Pinel, Stephane; and Laskar, Joy, "60-GHz LNA Using a Hybrid Transmission Line and Conductive Path to Ground Technique in Silicon" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 258.